 The effects work is very good.
 Bicycles ride on their own, lines of footprints appear in the snow, cigarettes are lit and smoke puffed in mid-air.
 A few trick have lose their lustre today – no modern effects artist would be allowed to get away with not showing the back of the collar when the invisible man wears a shirt.
 The film is still a remarkable achievement to the technical prowess of effects artists eighty years ago.

 In the 1940s, the Invisible Man appeared in a host of sequels – The Invisible Man Returns (1940), The Invisible Woman (1940), Invisible Agent (1942) and The Invisible Man’s Revenge (1944).
 Unlike Universal’s Frankenstein and Dracula sequels, The Invisible Man sequels maintain a degree of worthwhileness.
 Later the Invisible Man appeared in some of Universal’s monster team-ups – he has a minor appearance at the end of Abbott and Costello Meet Frankenstein (1948) and then appears in Abbott and Costello Meet the Invisible Man (1951), although that features an entirely new Invisible Man.
-The film has surprisingly never been remade however there have been three tv series, The Invisible Man (1958), The Invisible Man (1975) and The Invisible Man (2000-2), although outside of the name and theme these bear no resemblance to this film or the H.G.
-Wells novel.
+There have been several other obscure versions of the Wells – a Turkish version in 1955, a Russian version in 1984 and the six-part, period-set BBC mini-series The Invisible Man (1984), which is purportedly the most faithful to the book of all the adaptations.
+The only other theatrical remake was The Invisible Man (2020), although that had little to do with Whale or Wells beyond an invisible man named Griffin.
+There have also been several tv series that borrow the title but nothing else with The Invisible Man (1958), The Invisible Man (1975) and The Invisible Man (2000-2), which are simply about the exploits of various invisible heroes.
 Amazon Women on the Moon (1987) contains a skit spoofing the film.
 A successor to the Invisible Man also appeared in The League of Extraordinary Gentlemen (2003), which featured a team-up of various characters from Victorian fiction.